8 Best Fall Jackets for Men 2025: Iconic, Durable, Stylish, & More

 What to consider:

-- It’s very casual, hard to dress up past a denim or flannel button up.
+- It’s very casual, hard to dress up past a denim or flannel button-up

 - Some would prefer a non-synthetic lining over polyester